Marco-Pagnanini/Vigilant/README.md

 ## What is Vigilant?

 Vigilant is a self-hosted log monitoring platform that lets you collect, store, and visualize logs from any application in real time.

-It consists of three parts:
+Everything runs on your own machine or server — no third-party services, no data leaving your infrastructure.

 | Component | Description |
 |-----------|-------------|